kawaiiDango/pano-scrobbler/README.md

   notification (not available on TV)
 - View song, album, artist, album artist, and tag details
 - View scrobbles from a specific time, such as last year or last month
 - Edit or delete existing scrobbles.
-Remembers edits
+Remembers edits (not available on TV)
 - Extract or Fix metadata such as "Remastered" with regex pattern edits
 - Block artists, songs, etc., and automatically skip or mute when they play
 - Check what your followed users are listening to and view their stats